+- Redacting information within evidence (documents, interviews, medical records, etc.)

+- May be redacted if:

+- Not directly related to the allegations

+- Privileged, or

-- Obtained without proper consent - A recipient may permit or require the investigator to redact information ... such as information protected by a legally recognized privilege ... contained within documents ... that are directly related to the allegations, before sending the evidence to the parties for inspection and review.
+- Obtained without proper consent

+- A recipient may permit or require the investigator to redact information ... such as information protected by a legally recognized privilege ... contained within documents ... that are directly related to the allegations, before sending the evidence to the parties for inspection and review.

-- Imposing restrictions on dissemination or use - Recipients may impose on the parties and party advisors restrictions or require a non-disclosure agreement not to disseminate or use any of the evidence for a purpose unrelated to the Title IX grievance process.
+• Imposing restrictions on dissemination or use

+Recipients may impose on the parties and party advisors restrictions or require a non-disclosure agreement not to disseminate or use any of the evidence for a purpose unrelated to the Title IX grievance process.